ricardoJmarques/comunicacoes-computador/README.md

 # comunicacoes-computador
-This is a small reverse proxy that i wrote for Computer Communications curricular unit at university
+This is a small HTTP reverse proxy that i wrote for Computer Networks curricular unit at university